dualra1n/dualra1n/tutorial.md

 2. Jailbreak with Taurine: <code>./dualboot.sh --jailbreak 14.3 --taurine</code>

 # Delete the second iOS install from your device
-<code>./dualboot.sh --restorerootfs 14.2</code>
+Run <code>./dualboot.sh --restorerootfs 14.2</code>

 # Common Issues

 - A9 : Everything except the camera works perfectly.
-(Can be fixed with ldrestart or using iOS 14.2
+(Can be fixed with ldrestart or by using iOS 14.2)

 - A10/11: Home button is not working currently.
 You can use tweaks like GesturesXV to simulate iPhone X gestures. and sounds.